equinix-labs/metal-go/README.md

 [![Experimental](https://img.shields.io/badge/Stability-Experimental-red.svg)](https://github.com/equinix-labs/equinix-labs/blob/main/uniform-standards.md)

 > **[Experimental](https://github.com/equinix-labs/equinix-labs/blob/main/experimental-statement.md)**
 > This is experimental.
 Don't use it in production.
 Examples demonstrate that this client is usable.
 Please submit patches and open issues with your experience.
-This repo contains Go code generated from a customized [spec/oas3.combined/openapi.yaml](spec/oas3.combined/openapi.yaml) based on the [Equinix Metal API spec](https://api.equinix.com/metal/v1/api-docs).
+This repo contains Go code generated from a [customized OpenAPI specification](spec/oas3.patched) based on the [Equinix Metal API spec](https://api.equinix.com/metal/v1/api-docs).
 The client is generated using the Go client support built into the [OpenAPITools openapi-generator](https://github.com/OpenAPITools/openapi-generator).

 ## Contents

 - `Makefile` includes tasks to fetch the API spec, apply patches, and generate a client
 - `spec/oas3.fetched` a directory of the latest fetched OpenAPI spec
 - `spec/oas3.patched` a directory of the latest patched OpenAPI spec
-- `spec/oas3.combined/openapi.yaml` the patched OpenAPI spec combined into a single file
 - `patches/spec.fetched.json/*.patch` patch files to apply against the fetched OpenAPI spec
 - `patches/post/*.patch` patch files to apply against the generated Go code
 - `examples/` hand crafted examples to demonstrate usage